henridb/medium-articles/README.md

 added latter on, such as GitHub gists for code snippet, support for tables, etc...

+For now, complex formulas are not inlined, and simple ones are simply italized and left in LaTeX format in the Markdown.
+The problem is then solved using the `TeX to Unicode` extention, in the Medium editor.

 Finally, it may even be preferable to write your articles in LaTeX, a pipeline could be created, using the software pandoc: to transform LaTex to Markdown, and then upload Markdown to Medium.
 The command to transform LaTex to Markdown using